HunterGerlach/search-that-site/README.md

 # search-that-site

 ## Description
 I found myself constantly searching the same sites over and over again, but those sites had terrible search tools.
-Instead I began to append the `site:` operator to my searches to get the best of both worlds.
+Instead of continuing down this painful path, I began to append the `site:` operator to my searches to get the best of both worlds.
 The extra typing eventually became too time consuming, so I made this extention.

 ## Instructions
  - Open a web browser that allows chrome-like extentions